The climb

 Avoid these pitfalls:

-Over-documentation: Burying important information in bureaucracy; if everything is “critical,” nothing is
+• Over-documentation: Burying critical information in bureaucracy; if everything is “critical,” nothing is

 Example: A regional energy cooperative keeps its ISMS policies, risk assessments, audit reports, and corrective actions in a secure repository with version tracking and role-based access.
 When regulators ask who approved a change to the data-retention policy, they can trace it in minutes, showing the policy was reviewed on 15 March 2025, approved by the board on 22 March, and implemented on 1 April with staff notification and training completion tracked.
 The audit trail demonstrates governance, not just compliance theatre.